Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running

 My testing crew comprised of my youngest child who is a very picky eater, my husband and my older child who are less picky but have opposing tastes to each other, and me (not picky).
 Finding a meal that all 4 of us like is always a challenge!
-These meals went over well with everyone.
+These cheap meals went over well with everyone.
 Another factor that works in your favor is that although I enjoy cooking I'm not an especially good cook, meaning that if these recipes turned out well for me, they're likely to turn out even better for you!

 1. Chicken and mushroom spaghetti aglio olio